g-voelker/pyHWM14/README.rst

 =======
 pyHWM14
 =======
-Python interface for the Horizontal Wind Model version 2014 (HWM14)
+Python interface for the Horizontal Wind Model version 2014 (HWM14).
+This fork was extended by a Fortran function to call the HWM14 model for a range of values through `pyhwm2014.hwm14.hwm14range`.
+Thus much faster generation of 3D data is possible through the backendm rather than loops in Python.
+Naturally, the fork needs building and installation from the source.

 .. contents::